 Reading: To prepare for each class, you will be asked to read textbook sections, wikipedia pages and journal papers, and explore web sites.
 You can achieve a good understanding and appreciation of the state-of-the-art in artificial intelligence if you read the assigned texts thoroughly.

 Late solutions will be levied a late penalty of 20% per day (up to three days).
 After three days, no credit will be given.

 Colloquia: Students enrolled in CS440 and CS 640 are encouraged

-to attend the CS Department Colloquia.
+to attend the CS Department Seminars.

 Grading Policy: Your final grade will be determined as follows:

-|Written Problem Sets||20%||12.5%|
+|Written Problem Sets||20%||15%|

 |Project and presentation||0%||15%|